PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - GloryholeSecrets only searches by their video title, and their title is very structured and limited.
 Best to just search for girl's first name only e.g. "GloryholeSecrets - Rachele"

 ## Change Log/Updates
+- 2019-01-31 11:00AM CST - Joymii bugfixes, set delposibl's actorDBfinder() function to automatically search any actor passed into PAactors that doesn't have a photo, and to search for their name AFTER being processed by PAactors name replacements
+- 2019-01-30 11:00AM CST - Added Release Date scoring anywhere I could easily (I'll get the rest as I continue to convert all the search results to common format), removed the useless variable lowerResultTitle and searchAll across the board
+- 2019-01-29 10:00AM CST - Uniformity of the releaseDate variable name across all files, removed individual PornPros files now that they're converged, cleanup of formatting on siteJoymii and networkPornPros, fix for RealityKings release date to pass it from the search function to the update function in the curID, standardized the use of siteNum instead of searchSiteID across all files that address multiple sites, adjusted a few search result formats for uniformity
+- 2019-01-27 5:15PM CST - Merged delposibl's code for additional VR sites, Joymii, another addition to PAactors, consolidation of the PornPros sites, and a function to find actor photos when the site doesn't have them
+- 2019-01-25 2:45PM CST - Spizoo bugfixes and Gamma Ent release date fix
+- 2019-01-25 8:15AM CST - Twistys search result consistency, bugfixes, and additional posters
+- 2019-01-24 1:15PM CST - Gamma Ent bugfix for sites that don't list DVDs (which is most of them)
 - 2019-01-23 7:30AM CST - Merged delposibl's code for 2 new NaughtyAmerica sites, and several new VR sites, additional PAactors
 - 2019-01-22 8:15AM CST - Consolidated PornFidelity sites to one file, updated search to return in standard format
 - 2019-01-21 9:00AM CST - Cleaned up the search section of init, a few other bugfixes